AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-procedure.md

  - **Description** - (Optional) Enter a user-friendly description of the type.

- - **Enum Type** - (Optional) To base the new type on an existing type, select the existing type from the dropdown.
+ - **Enum Type** - (Optional) To base the new type on an existing enum type, select the existing type from the dropdown.
 The new type inherits the properties of the base type.
 Inherited properties are read only and cannot be modified.

-1. For each property to add to the emnum type, select **Add Property** and complete the following fields:
+1. For each property to add to the enum type, select **Add Property** and complete the following fields:

  - **Id** - Enter the identifier for referencing the property.

  - **Value** - Enter the numeric value of the property.
-Only numeric values are accepted.
+Only numeric or null values are accepted.

 1. To save the type, select **Save**.